anagha-google/ts22-just-enough-terraform-for-da/05-lab-guide/Module-15.md

 <hr>

  This concludes the module.
-Proceed to the next module.
+Please proceed to the [next module](Module-16.md).

 <hr>